Karthikr32/bookmyride/README.md

 - User not found could cause `UsernameNotFoundException`: Returns **404 Not Found** if the account does not exist.
 - Other errors: Returns **500 Internal Server Error** for unexpected issues.

-**Importance**

-  This step enforces a **defense-in-depth strategy** and aligns with industry-standard security practices, safeguarding accounts against token-only attacks and unauthorized access.
+**Important** — This step enforces a **defense-in-depth strategy** and aligns with industry-standard security practices, safeguarding accounts against token-only attacks and unauthorized access.

 **4. Secure Password Update**